abhiram-karanth-core/turbo-query/README.md

 ## Performance

-Benchmarked on a laptop (WSL2, Intel i7-13650HX, 16GB RAM, WSL2 limited to 12GB) using wrk2, which corrects for coordinated omission.
+Benchmarked on a laptop (WSL2, Intel i7-13650HX, 16GB RAM) using wrk2, which corrects for coordinated omission.

 ### Full Pipeline — No Cache